Consultation

 Summary of Key Points

-Recommendations for Choosing the Right Valuation Report
+Recommendations for Choosing the Right Appraisal

-The Importance of a Professional Property Valuation
+Importance of a Professional Property Valuation

 KfW - Kreditanstalt für Wiederaufbau publishes the KfW Real Estate Market Report with analyses and data on the real estate market.

-How does digitalisation affect assessor costs?
+How does digitalisation affect appraisal costs?

 What are the advantages of an expert report compared to an estate agent's valuation?